nus-cs2103-AY2021S1/ip/docs/README.md

 This feature allows users to add an event to our current list.

-Example: we want to add an event to our list and there is a specific time for it.
+*Usage*: we want to add an event to our list and there is a specific time for it.
-eg: it happens on 2020 August 2, 7pm
+For example, it happens on 2020 August 2, 7pm

-Format: event [newTask] /at [date] [time]
+*Format*: event [newTask] /at [date] [time]

-Eg: event ip /at 02/08/2020 1900
+*E.g*: event ip /at 02/08/2020 1900

 **Note:**
 1. the date must be dd/mm/yyyy